Azure/Mission-Critical-Connected/docs/reference-implementation/Getting-Started.md

 > Instead of GitHub also other Git-based repositories can be used, such as *Azure DevOps Repos*.

-All relevant code artifacts and manifest files are stored in the GitHub repository and can easily be forked into your own account or organization.
+All relevant code artifacts and manifest files are stored in this GitHub repository and can easily be forked into your own account or organization.

 This guide describes the end-to-end process for setting up all pre-requisites and dependencies before deploying AlwaysOn into an Azure subscription of your choice.